mskappa/HyperPang/README.md

-# HyperPang
+# HyperPang aka Nostalgia
-A simple game written in Swift using SpriteKit, it is inspired by Pang by Capcom
+A simple game written in Swift using SpriteKit.
+It is inspired by Pang by Capcom but designed in a retro style.